 I am a Fellow of the Higher Education Academy (FHEA).

-I am the Subject Leader for French and the class co-ordinator for the Third year French Language course (R1305/R1306), for the Honours option 'Writing the Body in Contemporary French and Francophone Literature' (R1411) and for the French dissertation (R1498)
+I am the French Subject Leader, the class co-ordinator for the Honours option 'Writing the Body in Contemporary French and Francophone Literature' (R1411) and for the French Dissertation (R1498).

 I currently teach the following Language and Cultural classes at undergraduate level: